darioschmid/DigisparkMorseKeyboard/README.md

 You can get a complete list of all available morse code characters at [./MorseCodes.txt](https://raw.githubusercontent.com/maludo99/DigisparkMorseKeyboard/master/MorseCodes.txt).\
 Although all the letters should work on all QWERTY/QWERTZ style keyboards, there is currently no support for special characters for other Keyboard Layouts.

+## How It Works

+Visit [DigisparkMorseCode/MorseCodes.txt](https://raw.githubusercontent.com/maludo99/DigisparkMorseKeyboard/master/MorseCodes.txt), or open a Text Editor and hold the key down for 4sec.
+It prints out all available Morse Codes.

+Example:

+    "M  A   L    U   D   O      U  N   O"
+    "-- •- •-•• ••- -•• ---    ••- -• ---"

+Setting the Speed Switch to "Fast" activates automatic space insertion between words and allows your "dah's" (long presses) to be shorter.\
+If you set the switch to "Slow", you must manually add spaces between words with the morse codes "----" or "•-•••"

 ## Wiring